yahiyajpg/Daily-Tracker-sidequest/README.md

 * Requester
 * Date
 * Status
+* Notes

-Request types include:
+Request types and priorities can be customized through Settings.

-* Support
-* Service Request
-* Incident

-Priority levels include:

-* Low
-* Medium
-* High
-* Critical

 ### Internal Documentation

 Maintain references to important project documentation.

-Documentation categories include:
+Documentation entries can include:

+* Document name
-* SOP
+* Category
-* Design
+* Owner
-* Meeting Notes
+* Updated date
-* Policy
+* Link
-* Guide
+* Notes

-Each document can include an owner, updated date, and optional link.
+Document categories can be customized through Settings.

 ### RAID Log

-Track project Risks, Assumptions, Issues, and Dependencies.
+Track:

+* Risks
+* Assumptions
+* Issues
+* Dependencies

-Each entry includes:
+Each RAID entry can include:

 * Type
 * Description
 * Owner
 * Impact
 * Status
+* Notes

+RAID types and impact levels can be customized through Settings.

+## Settings

+Settings allows the workspace to be configured without changing the application code.

+Users can manage their own lists for:

-RAID categories include:
+* Project categories
+* Project statuses
+* Project priorities
+* Work item types

-* Risk
+* Request types
-* Assumption
+* RAID types
-* Issue
+* RAID impacts
-* Dependency
+* Documentation categories

+Workspace information such as the workspace name and user name can also be customized.

+## Editing & Organization

+PMO Tracker supports editing directly within the workspace.

+* Click a tracker row to open its edit panel
+* Double-click a title for quick renaming
+* Edit project information through the project menu
+* Duplicate projects when a similar structure is needed
+* Archive projects without permanently deleting them
+* Restore archived projects when needed
+* Delete projects with a confirmation step

 ## Sticky Notes

-The Sticky Notes section allows users to capture quick reminders, ideas, and informal notes that do not require a full project tracker entry.
+Sticky Notes provides a lightweight space for reminders, ideas, and information that does not require a formal project tracker entry.

 Users can:

 * Create notes
-* Select different note colors
+* Customize note colors
+* Edit notes
 * Delete notes

-* Capture reminders and ideas quickly
+## Read-Only Mode

+PMO Tracker supports a read-only experience for sharing the workspace with visitors.

+In read-only mode, visitors can browse the available project information and dashboards without access to editing or destructive actions.

+This makes the application suitable for showcasing the workspace or sharing project information without allowing visitors to modify it.

 ## Data Storage

-PMO Tracker uses SQLite through sql.js and stores data locally in the browser.
+PMO Tracker uses **SQLite through sql.js** to manage application data directly in the browser.

-The application automatically saves changes, allowing users to continue managing their workspace without requiring a traditional backend database.
+Data is stored locally, so the application does not require a traditional backend database or server-side application.

+Because data is browser-local, different browsers or devices will have separate data stores unless a future cloud-backed storage layer is introduced.

 ## Technology Stack

-* HTML
-* CSS
-* JavaScript
+* **HTML** - Application structure
+* **CSS** - Layout and styling
+* **JavaScript** - Application logic and interactions
+* **SQLite** - Local relational data model
-* SQLite
+* **sql.js** - SQLite running inside the browser
-* sql.js
+* **Google Fonts** - Application typography

 ## Application Structure